 “You’ll get pinned as one of them reptilians if you get caught on camera,” said Horace Turbeville with a snort.

-Everyone laughed and eventually made their way over to the banquet table to eat, leaving me to my embarrassment.
+Everyone laughed and eventually made their way over to the banquet table, leaving me to my embarrassment.

 The story centers around shapeshifting.